 - Any corrosive or caustic materials

-Customer Packaging: Customer represents and warrants to the Transporter to package all Regulated, Infectious, Chemotherapeutic and Pathological waste in accordance to all Local, State and Federal regulations.
-Customer further agrees not to place any Hazardous, Radioactive, Toxic, Explosive, Corrosive materials to be picked up by Med Monkey.
+Customer Packaging: Customer represents and warrants to the Transporter to package all Regulated, Infectious, Chemotherapeutic, and Pathological waste in accordance to all Local, State, and Federal regulations.
+The customer further agrees not to place any Hazardous, Radioactive, Toxic, Explosive, Corrosive materials to be picked up by Med Monkey.
 All containers must be lined with a red bag.
 Before closing the container, the red bag must be tied off in a single knot in order to contain the waste inside.

 Unacceptable Material for Regulated Medical Waste.